gcharot/Zabbix/zapache/README.md

 ### Pre-run configuration chek

-There is a minimal configuration check required, open the zapache.py and double check the "User defined variables" section (line 22), you should ensure the following paths are correct :
+There is a minimal configuration check required, open the zapache.py and double check the "User defined variables" section (line 22), you should ensure the following are correct :
-* zabbix_sender
+* path to zabbix_sender
-* zabbix agent configuration file
+* path to zabbix agent configuration file
 * send_to_zabbix : This values defines if memory stats are sent to zabbix through zabbix_sender.
 A value of 0 will disable zabbix_sender.
 * debug : This values defines if debug ouput is printed.
 Very handy for testing.
 A value > 0 will print debug output.
 * my_resp_code : This defines which HTTP reponse code stats will be sent to zabbix.
 Add / remove to fit your needs